-Traveling and seeing the world can lead to some incredible adventures.
+Seeing the world can lead to some incredible adventures.

 Before you leave for your trip, read articles and travel blogs about common tourist scams.
 These could vary from place to place.
 For instance, before traveling to Italy, I read many articles about the ways tourists are robbed or deceived.
 Think about it – you’re in a new environment and most likely in awe of your surroundings.
 You might be less guarded than usual and thieves will take advantage of this.
 Even though I read about the ways pickpockets prey on tourists, I still got conned on one of my first days in Italy.

 You can’t be completely prepared for every situation, but it does help to learn from the mistakes of other travelers.
 If in doubt, use your common sense.
 Trust your own instincts.
 Don’t put your complete trust in someone you just met.
 Use the same common sense as you would at home.

 In Canada, you can register with the government before you travel abroad.
 It’s a very simple process that takes a few seconds.
 In case of an emergency abroad or at home, the Government of Canada will be able to contact you.
 You’ll be able to receive important details and information during natural disasters or civil unrest.
 You can also register at a Canadian embassy abroad.
 If you aren’t Canadian, your own government or embassy most likely offers a similar free service.
 Even if you’re planning a short vacation, it’s a good idea to register in advance.

 Don’t skip this step.
 Get travel insurance.
 Trust me!
 I’ve heard way too many horror stories to realize that you need to buy travel insurance before you go on holiday.
 It’s likely my number one piece of advice out of all travel safety tips.

 Whether you’re traveling for a week or living abroad, it’s always a good idea to be covered.
 For Canadians, your own provincial health plan won’t cover any medical bills when you’re out of the country.
 Even if you’re perfectly healthy, it’s always good to expect the unexpected.
 It’s possible that you could become sick or injured overseas.
 I’ve sailed on cruise ships on a few occasions now where a passenger needed to be airlifted to the nearest hospital.
 Without the proper insurance, these bills can be in the hundreds of thousands of dollars.
 I really hope that those travelers were insured.

-Thankfully, there is a way to compare travel insurance quotes in one place at Kanetix.ca.
+Thankfully, there is a way to compare travel insurance quotes in one place at Kanetix.
 This is an easy way to save money on your travel insurance costs by up to 66%.
 There are a variety of travel insurance plans to choose from, whether it’s trip cancellation insurance, medical insurance, snowbird travel insurance, insurance for single trips or multi-trips, or an all-inclusive plan.
 This is the most cost effective way of comparing and finding the best plan for you.

 While it’s best to leave any unnecessary valuables at home (for instance, fancy jewelry), we do tend to travel with some fairly expensive gear in the form of technology.
 Multiple cameras, a drone, a smartphone, a tablet or laptop…it all adds up.
 Thieves realize that tourists travel with expensive belongings and will steal items that you leave unattended.
 It’s always a good idea to keep a close watch on your stuff, especially in transit – on the train, bus, or plane.

 If you’re carrying a lot of cash on you, keep it in multiple places.
 If you’re visiting areas where you could be robbed, it’s a good idea to store your cash safely in a money belt.
 Keep only a small amount of cash in your wallet.
 I’ve even heard of some travelers keeping a “dummy wallet” for pickpockets to steal that doesn’t have anything important inside it.

 If possible, keep most of your cash stored in your hotel room’s safe.
 And it’s always a good idea to keep an emergency stash somewhere in your luggage or somewhere safe in case you do get robbed.
 And again, use common sense.
 Don’t use ATMs late at night.
 Don’t count your money in front of large crowds of people.

 Don’t stand out as the obvious tourist.
 Research how the locals dress and act.
 Try to blend in as much as possible.
 Follow the local customs and rules.
 For example, we read that the locals in Italy don’t tend to wear shorts, even when it’s hot outside.
 We dressed and acted appropriately, and even got mistaken as locals on a couple occasions!